-Originally, the shop was located on Westwood, Boulevard in Westwood, CA near the UCLA campus.
+Originally, the shop was located on Westwood Boulevard in Westwood, California (CA) near the University of California, Los Angeles (UCLA) campus.
 This was our original business card.

 In the beginning, I was the only seamstress but after a couple of months we were able to find a couple of young girls looking for a part time job who knew how to sew.
 As time went by, our partner, Vince, introduced us to his girlfriend, Zelita Biesele.
 We hired her to help in the sewing room which lightened my load tremendously.
 Zelita and I remained very good friends until she passed away in 2010.
 She and I spent several months together in India around 1972 after the shop had closed down.